arassp/RetroWeatherWidget/README.md

 <details>
 <summary>Why is wind speed showing zero?</summary>
 <br>
 The wind data is fetched from a separate API call.
 It may take a few extra seconds to load after the widget first appears.
-If it stays at zero, right-click and hit <strong>Refresh weather</strong>.
+If it stays at zero, right click and hit <strong>Refresh weather</strong>.
 </details>

 <details>
 <summary>Why does the location switcher open a command window briefly?</summary>
 <br>
 The location switcher runs a PowerShell script via the RunCommand plugin.
-The brief window flash is normal — it closes automatically once the script finishes and the skin refreshes with the new location.
+The brief window flash is normal as it closes automatically once the script finishes and the skin refreshes with the new location.
 </details>

 <details>
 <summary>How do I find my latitude and longitude?</summary>
 <br>
-Go to <a href="https://maps.google.com">Google Maps</a>, right-click your location, and the coordinates will appear at the top of the context menu.
+Go to <a href="https://maps.google.com">Google Maps</a>, right click your location, and the coordinates will appear at the top of the context menu.
 Copy them into the <code>Latitude</code> and <code>Longitude</code> fields in <code>Retroweather.ini</code>.
 </details>

 <details>